We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - runny nose

-- Continue to cover your cough with your sleeve or tissue and wash your hands.
+- Continue to cover your cough with your sleeve at the elbow or with a tissue, and wash your hands.

 - Continue taking an OTC ibuprofen, decongestant, cough suppressant, or antihistamine, as needed.